-The Panagbenga Festival, which is happening this February 1, 2019, is Baguio’s grandest festivity.
-Held annually during February, this popular festival brings in tourists from different parts of the Philippines and the world.
+Happening this February to March, the 25th Panagbenga Festival is Baguio’s grandest festivity that brings in tourists from different parts of the Philippines and the world.

-Here’s a quick guide to how you can experience the festival, what to expect during this event, and tips.
+Here’s a quick guide to how you can experience the festival the best way possible, what to expect during this event, and more tips:

 You can hop on a flight headed to Clark International Airport, which is the closest airport to Baguio.